Christopher Cox: Later career

 Cox is a member of the board of directors of Revitate, an investor in real estate, sports, and consumer products, and of NetChoice, an internet industry association.

 He is a life trustee of the University of Southern California and a member of the advisory boards of New York-based Blue Flame AI and the Loker Hydrocarbon Research Institute, founded by Nobel Prize winner George A. Olah.
 He serves as Chair of the Rhodes Scholarship selection committee for Southern California, and is a Senior Scholar in Residence at the University of California, Irvine.
 He formerly served on the boards of directors of photonics manufacturer Newport Corporation, governance, risk, and compliance firm ACA Group, and health care companies RxSight, Inc., Alphaeon Corporation, and Calhoun Vision, Inc., as well as the advisory boards of private equity firm Starr Investment Holdings, RevOZ Capital, the United States Energy Security Council, and governance, risk, and compliance firm Thomson Reuters Accelus.
 He is a member of the board of directors of the Forum for Corporate Directors and a past chair.
 For ten years, he was a member of the board of directors of the National Endowment for Democracy, and of the board of trustees of Chapman University.

 The Forum for Corporate Directors honored Cox as a "Director of the Year" in March 2019 in the category of Corporate Governance.
 In June 2014, Cox was named a "Father of the Year" by the Father's Day Council and the American Diabetes Association in recognition of his "outstanding contributions to his family, profession and community."

+Book

 In 2024, Simon & Schuster published Cox's book Woodrow Wilson: The Light Withdrawn, which Cox spent fourteen years researching and writing.
 The book takes a sharply critical view of Wilson and his views on race and gender.